DisnakeDev/disnake/docs/api.rst

 This section documents events related to Discord channels and threads.

-.. function:: on_private_channel_update(before, after)

-    Called whenever a private group DM is updated. e.g. changed name or topic.

-    This requires :attr:`Intents.messages` to be enabled.

-    :param before: The updated group channel's old info.
-    :type before: :class:`GroupChannel`
-    :param after: The updated group channel's new info.
-    :type after: :class:`GroupChannel`

-.. function:: on_private_channel_pins_update(channel, last_pin)
+.. function:: on_group_join(channel, user)
+              on_group_remove(channel, user)

-    Called whenever a message is pinned or unpinned from a private channel.
+    Called when someone joins or leaves a :class:`GroupChannel`.

-    :param channel: The private channel that had its pins updated.
+    :param channel: The group that the user joined or left.
-    :type channel: :class:`abc.PrivateChannel`
+    :type channel: :class:`GroupChannel`
-    :param last_pin: The latest message that was pinned as an aware datetime in UTC.
-Could be ``None``.
+    :param user: The user that joined or left.
-    :type last_pin: Optional[:class:`datetime.datetime`]
+    :type user: :class:`User`

 .. function:: on_guild_channel_delete(channel)
               on_guild_channel_create(channel)